Włodzimierz Kwieciński: Projects

 Włodzimierz Kwieciński – a promoter of karate culture and budo philosophy by predilection, is an originator of the investment – Japanese Martial Arts and Sports Centre "Dojo – Stara Wieś" located in the village Stara Wieś, Poland.

 The Dojo project started in 2003.
 The first day featured personal participation of Sensei Hidetaka Nishiyama, founder and first chairman of the International Traditional Karate Federation (ITKF), the "spiritual father" and patron of this extraordinary idea.
-The centre was officially opened six years letter (on October 10, 2009) by the former President of the Republic of Poland Lech Walesa, a man who had, throughout his life, followed the great values common to all people: peace, respect and understanding.
+The centre was officially opened six years letter (on October 10, 2009) by the former President of Poland Lech Wałęsa, a man who had, throughout his life, followed the great values common to all people: peace, respect and understanding.

 Dojo – Stara Wieś was designed and built in accordance with the principles of Japanese architecture amid the Polish landscape and is unique on a world scale.
 It is the world's largest performance training centre for Far Eastern martial arts and sports.
 Dojo – Stara Wieś is the official training base of Poland's Traditional Karate National Team.
 It is also the centre of budo philosophy.
 It offers comprehensive training opportunities and a chance to experience the spirit, atmosphere and philosophy of Japanese martial arts to all visitors.

 Włodzimierz Kwieciński was the originator of a nobly project under the name: "Solidarity Bridge – Polish holiday for children from Japan".
 Because of a long-term cooperation and intimate friendship between Japan and Poland, he couldn't stay indifferent to suffering and heavy toll caused by the earthquake and tsunami.

 Traditional Karate Federation of Poland and Włodzimierz Kwieciński as a chairman invited 30 children from Japan to spend 2 weeks of summer holiday in Poland at the Japanese Martial Arts and Sports Centre "Dojo – Stara Wieś".
 They arranged for children a lot of activities and travels e.g. to Warsaw and Kraków.

 A lot of organizations, foundations and individual people involved and offered their assistance to this nobly project.
-Lech Walesa – former president of Poland, Nobel Peace Prize recipient, consented to be the chairman of the Honorary Committee.
+Lech Wałęsa – former president of Poland, Nobel Peace Prize recipient, consented to be the chairman of the Honorary Committee.
 Moreover, Jerzy Pomianowski – former ambassador of Poland in Japan agreed to act as Secretary of Honorary Committee.
 Radoslaw Sikorski – the former Polish Minister of Foreign Affairs took the Honorary Patronage of that undertaking.
 They also received support from Mrs. Jadwiga Maria Rodowicz – former ambassador of Poland in Tokyo, the local authorities and many others.